Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal detection

 We now proceed to show that the lower bounds derived above are indeed tight, in the sense that there are adaptive sensing testing procedures which are able to nearly attain them.
 As we saw, for symmetric classes $\C$, extra class structure does not help.
-Therefore we focus exclusively on the largest class of all the subsets of $\{1,\ldots,n\}$ with cardinality $s$.
-In \cite{haupt:10} a procedure called Distilled Sensing (DS) was introduced, and the authors proved that for the detection problem described above this procedure is able to asymptotically drive the risk to zero when $\mu>4\sqrt{n/m}$ and $\log\log\log n<s<n^{1-\beta}$ for some $\beta\in(0,1)$.
+Therefore, we focus exclusively on the largest class of all the subsets of $\{1,\ldots,n\} $ with cardinality $s$.
+In Haupt, Castro and Nowak \cite{haupt:10}, a procedure called Distilled Sensing (DS) was introduced, and the authors proved that for the detection problem described above this procedure is able to asymptotically drive the risk to zero when $\mu>4\sqrt{n/m}$ and $\log\log\log n<s<n^{1-\beta}$ for some $\beta\in(0,1)$.
 When comparing this result to the above lower bound we see that there is a huge gap, as we would expect the signal magnitude $\mu$ to scale essentially like $\sqrt{2n/(sm)}$.
 However, it is important to note that DS is entirely agnostic about the sparsity level and possible signal magnitude.
 An alternative non-agnostic methodology can be derived using DS as a black-box, which nearly achieves the lower-bounds of the previous section.

 We begin by formally stating the performance results for the DS procedure.
-The following proposition is essentially the second part of Theorem~III.1 in \cite{haupt:10}. \begin{prop}[from \cite{haupt:10}\footnote{The sparsity lower bound condition $\log\log\log n < s$ is not stated in the theorem in \cite{haupt:10} for presentation reasons, and the discussion on the validity of the result for $\log\log\log n < s$ appears only on the last paragraph of Section~VI.}] Assume $\log\log\log n< s\leq n^{1-\beta}$, for some $\beta\in(0,1)$.
+The following proposition is essentially the second part of Theorem III.1 in Haupt, Castro and Nowak \cite{haupt:10}. \begin{prop}[(From Haupt, Castro and Nowak \cite{haupt:10}\footnote{The sparsity lower bound condition $\log\log\log n < s$ is not stated in the theorem in Haupt, Castro and Nowak \cite{haupt:10} for presentation reasons, and the discussion on the validity of the result for $\log\log\log n < s$ appears only on the last paragraph of Section VI.})] Assume $\log\log\log n< s\leq n^{1-\beta}$, for some $\beta\in (0,1)$.
 Furthermore let $\mu>4\sqrt{n/m}$.
-There is a sensing strategy ${\cal A}_\text{DS}$ and a test function $\hat\Phi_\text{DS}$ such that
+There is a sensing strategy $\mathcal{A}_\DS$ and a test function $\hat\Phi_\DS$ such that

 as $n\rightarrow\infty$. \end{prop}